Position

 Responsibilities:

-• Perform non-destructive testing (NDT) on materials and components using various techniques such as ultrasonic, radiographic, magnetic particle, dye penetrant, and eddy current testing.
+• Perform non-destructive testing (NDT) on materials and components using various NDT techniques such as ultrasonic, radiographic, magnetic particle, dye penetrant, and eddy current testing.

 Qualifications